MandyIGuess/NSMBW-Modding/README.md

 ## Crediting and Usage
 If you want to use anything from this for your own projects, be sure to credit me for it (credit me as `MandyIGuess`).

-Each released feature can either be gotten by downloading the entire repo (`Code -> Download ZIP`), or by finding the latest release of it in the Releases tab.
+Each released feature can be obtained either by downloading the entire repo (`Code -> Download ZIP`), or by finding the latest release of it in the Releases tab.

 Installation instructions can be found in the readme file in each folder.